jon-jacky/home/computing.md

   languages to meet at a place of commonality. ...
 Table 1 enumerates the core data format of Clojure (including lists, vectors, maps of key/value pairs, and sets).
-Note that the reader can produce those data structures given that text *without invoking the compiler/interpreter*. ..."
+Note that the reader can produce those data structures given that text *without invoking the compiler/interpreter*. ...

+  ...
+Being data, a keyword (or any other data literal) can be read from a file or be directly entered by a user or travel over wires without compilation or reference to any codebase.
+These facilities make Clojure a good language for information programming.
+Specifically, they make it easier to write context- independent, generic, loosely coupled information processing programs that can be driven by data.
+Keys and maps are first-class values not encoded in specific program types, readable from text without specific program code, and can be produced by different languages.
+This is the way that large, loosely coupled programs that interoperate over wires are constructed ..."

   (I think he means that many programming languages do not provide  built- in readers or writers for the data structures you can create in that language, instead you must write custom code.
 In contrast, Lisps already provide code for this.
-In fact a Lisp program source code is itself an instance of one of these Lisp data structures -- a list -- for which a reader is provided.)
+In fact a Lisp program source code is itself just an instance of one of these Lisp data structures -- a list -- for which a reader is provided, which can be used by any program.
+This is in contrast to many programming languages where reading their source code involves a special purpose parser and data structure which are not generally useful for application programming.)

   "It is common to conflate any intractive language prompt with a REPL, but ... one aspect of supporting REPL-driven development is that there are